FrostDigital/flink-framework/website/docs/intro.md

 # Introduction

-Flink makes it easy to develop simple, yet robust, apps that exposes JSON based HTTP API (REST if you will).
+Flink is a framework to rapidly develop small headless services that exposes JSON based HTTP API (REST if you will).

 It is built on top of the following proven technologies: